 7 Pantry Essentials for the Mediterranean Diet

-If you've ever wondered how Mediterranean people create delicious, nutritious meals night after night without elaborate planning or expensive ingredients, the answer lies in their pantry.
+If you've ever wondered how Mediterraneans make delicious, nutritious meals night after night without military planning or expensive ingredients, the answer lies in the pantry.

-Unlike the processed convenience foods that fill many Western pantries, Mediterranean staples are simple, affordable, whole ingredients that have nourished communities for centuries.
+Unlike the processed convenience foods that fill Western kitchens, Mediterranean staples are simple, affordable, whole foods that have nourished them for centuries.

 Whether you're new to the Mediterranean diet, looking to save time, or improve your cooking, these staples will transform your kitchen and make healthy eating simple.